brainboxdotcc/DPP/docpages/03_example_programs.md

 /* Important: This code is for UNIX-like systems only, e.g.
  * Linux, BSD, OSX.
 It will NOT work on Windows!
  * Note for OSX you'll probably have to change all references
- * to .so to .dylib.
+ * from .so to .dylib.
  */
 int main()
 {